ChrisK91/chrisk91.github.io/_posts/2018-02-17-CSS-in-Anki-Beyond-basic-use.md

 ---
 ## Prerequisites and getting started

 Under the hood, every Anki card is actually displayed as a website.
 These templates can be edited using the internal editor, located under the <kbd>Cards</kbd> button (when you edit cards).
 For this highlight of CSS uses in Anki, I assume that you are familiar with editing cards and note types.
 If these things are new to you, you can read up on them in the [official Anki manual](https://apps.ankiweb.net/docs/manual.html){:target="_blank"} (Sections "Adding a note type" and "Cards and templates").
 The introduction also covers HTML and CSS, so I'm assuming you're familiar with that as well.
+A short introduction into HTML can be found [here]({% post_url 2018-09-28-Anki-Templates-Introduction-HTML %}).
 I have some links at the end, if you want to get deeper into CSS.

 If you have a lot of shared CSS code, you can also put this code in a central file, and edit it from there.
 This is a more or less undocumented feature, and I wrote about it [here]({% post_url 2017-12-20-Sharing-CSS-across-multiple-cards-in-Anki %}).